Cranbaerry/A.R.E.S/README.md

 	3. If you want to simply open up the logs generated you can open the "Private.txt" containing logged private avatars or the "Public.txt" containing logged public avatars!

 	4. You can also edit the configuration files!
 The game must be closed during this!
-Edit Config.json and you can disablke logging of your own/firends avatars from here!
+Edit Config.json and you can disable logging of your own/firends avatars from here!

 	5. If you know exactly what you are looking for launch the "Avatar Logger Locator.py", read what keywords are acceptable and begin your search!